mcostner/SOC-Playbook-Toolkit/incident-response/rat-discovery-windows-defender.md

 - Outputs a disguised script file to `C:\CSI:.js`, suggesting **stealth via fake file extension**

 This behavior strongly supports the presence of a stealth RAT using script-based execution, likely tied to a persistence mechanism like **Scheduled Tasks** or **registry autoruns**.

+---

+## Containment and Remediation

+Upon discovery, the compromised device was reported, and an incident review report was submitted with recommended actions.
+While full remediation details are beyond the scope of this document, the detection of RAT activity prompted internal escalation.

+**Recommended actions at the time included:**

+- Isolating the endpoint from the network
+- Reviewing and removing any persistence mechanisms (e.g., Scheduled Tasks, registry autoruns)
+- Resetting affected user credentials
+- Conducting a full malware scan and endpoint reimage if necessary
+- Reviewing Defender alerts and correlating with other endpoints for potential lateral movement

+---

+## Next Steps

+Based on current findings, future analysis could include:

+- Inspecting Windows Task Scheduler and registry autoruns for hidden persistence mechanisms
+- Reviewing PowerShell event logs and command-line history
+- Extracting and analyzing any related hashes or dropped payloads
+- Monitoring network traffic for signs of Command and Control (C2) callbacks